robert-osborne/django-kevin/README.md

 Notes Before Upgrading to Django 1.8
 ====================================
-- `django-nose` for coverage and unit testing is broken pending release 1.4 on issue [#202](https://github.com/django-nose/django-nose/issues/202)
 - Template configuration has been redesigned to use different settings variables and functions, update accordingly
 - Security enhancements have been integrated from `django-secure`, do they work together?
 - `UUIDField` data type has been added naturally, how does it migrate from the same `UUIDField` from `django_extensions`?